 We have for decades struggled with using object-oriented languages, such as Java or C++, to explain these simple ideas, and have consistently failed.
 And I can tell those of you who are not plugged into academics at the moment, many of my colleagues world-wide are in the same situation, and are desperate to find a way out.
 The awkward methodology, the “design patterns”, the “style guidelines”, all get in the way of teaching the principles.
 And even setting that aside, you’re still doing imperative programming on ephemeral data structures.
 It just does not work, because it is fundamentally the wrong thing.
 Just try to teach, say, binary search tree delete; it’s a horrific mess!
 You wind up with absurd “null pointer” nonsense, and a complex mess caused by the methodology, not the problem itself.
 Pretty soon you have to resort to “frameworks” and “tools” just to give the students a fighting chance to get anything done at all, distancing them from the essential ideas and giving the impression that programming is painful and ugly, an enormous tragedy.

 Our solution is to abandon it entirely, pushing OO techniques to a more advanced level for students who wish to learn them, and concentrating on the basic principles of modularity, parallel and sequential cost analysis, and direct verification of running code at the introductory level.
 Dijkstra used to say “beauty is our business”, to which I would add that life is too short, and bright minds too precious, to waste on ugly things.
 And if you take this point of view seriously, the best and the brightest are drawn to, rather than repulsed by, the field.
 Pace some of my colleagues at a Major Institute of Technology, students absolutely do love to program and do love the beauty of code, provided that the code you ask them to write is, in fact, beautiful.
-There is nothing more dreary than the corporate bureaucracy of OOP, and few things more lovely than the mathematical elegance of FP.
+There is little more dreary than the corporate bureaucracy of OOP, and few things more lovely than the mathematical elegance of FP.